-Below are the primary considerations made by Red Caucus members when evaluating whether to admit a new person.
+Below are the primary considerations made by Red Network members when evaluating whether to admit a new person.

-Why does the Red Caucus have a closed membership?
+Why does the Red Network have a closed membership?

-The Red Caucus is explicitly a political caucus, not an ideological social club.
-This is to say that our ultimate aim and reason for existing is to advance a shared political vision and strategy based on the priorities outlined in our points of unity, both within and outside of DSA.
-While we have no desire to be exclusive merely for its own sake and encourage principled disagreement and productive debate on tactics, strategy and priorities both among our members and outside the caucus with non-members, much of our mutual experience has been that effective and sustained commitment to a shared political goal requires relationships built on common understanding and trust, and that to be successful these kinds of relationships require we be intentional about who we choose to form them with.
-This is the reason there is an admission process for allowing new people to join, so current members can better evaluate and ensure that a new person’s admission into the caucus will advance rather than inhibit that shared goal.
+Red Network is explicitly a political collective and our ultimate aim and reason for existing is to advance a shared political vision and strategy based on the priorities outlined in our points of unity.
+While we have no desire to be exclusive merely for its own sake and encourage principled disagreement and productive debate on tactics, strategy and priorities both among our members and non-members, much of our mutual experience has been that effective and sustained commitment to a shared political goal requires relationships built on common understanding and trust, and that to be successful these kinds of relationships require we be intentional about who we choose to form them with.
+This is the reason there is an admission process for allowing new people to join, so current members can better evaluate and ensure that a new person’s admission into the group will advance rather than inhibit that shared goal.